 In 2015 I started to develop the musical for the stage with the Minneapolis-based choreography duo Fire Drill (Emily Gastineau and Billy Mullaney).
-Now, with the support of The Walker Art Center, The Southern Theater, The Cowles Center, The Jerome Foundation and Minneapolis’ Metropolitan Regional Arts Council, we will stage Bill: The Musikill with a 11-person cast as part of the Momentum Dance festival in July 2017.
+In 2017, with the support of The Walker Art Center, The Southern Theater, The Cowles Center, The Jerome Foundation and Minneapolis’ Metropolitan Regional Arts Council, we staged Bill: The Musikill with a 11-person cast as part of the Momentum Dance festival.

 Documentation of the earliest solo performance of Bill: The Musikill.
 Performed by Tom Comitta at E.M.
 Wolfman Bookstore in 2015.
 Video by Otis Pig.

 The lyrics of “Random Obvious Observation” deconstruct an office water cooler banter that escalates into an argument.
 Fire Drill’s choreography will quote Pina Bausch’s The Rite of Spring.

 “The Sound of Billing” performed by Tom Comitta and members of the audience at Swissnex, San Francisco on November 30, 2016.
 This performance was the closing event for the exhibition Re:Dada.

 A 5-minute selection containing four songs and dance numbers from the 45-minute stage version of this musical.
 Choreographed by Fire Drill.

 Bill: The Musikill has been commissioned by the Cowles Center in part with funds provided by the Jerome Foundation, and is presented in partnership with Southern Theater, and Walker Art Center.
 This activity is made possible by the voters of Minnesota through a grant from the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.